 * Values in parenthesis indicate percent

-National Agricultural Research System (NARS) of Bangladesh has given special attention to develop salt-tolerant varieties.
+The National Agricultural Research System (NARS) of Bangladesh has given special attention to develop salt-tolerant varieties.
 Thereby, Bangladesh Institute of Nuclear Agriculture (BINA) and Bangladesh Rice Research Institute (BRRI) have developed some salt-tolerant rice varieties suitable for the coastal regions naming BRRI dhan47 and BINA dhan8.
 Concurrently, Bangladesh Agricultural Research Institute (BARI) has developed a number of saline tolerant crop varieties other than rice suitable for the southern belts.
-Moreover, the Department of Agricultural Extension (DAE) introduced these varieties among the farmers of the study sites which made these improved verities popular among them.
+Moreover, the Department of Agricultural Extension (DAE) introduced these varieties to the farmers in the study sites which made these improved verities popular among the farmers.
 These findings are in line with the results of Habiba et al., (2014).

 3.3.5 Intercultural practices

-Results illustrated in Table 8 indicate that a huge majority (91.3%) of the respondents highly involved in weeding practice while most percentage of them (58.8%) were moderately involved in thinning practice.
-Simultaneously, a majority (88.8%) of them did not involve in mulching and flushing of top soil with water (60.0%) practices.
-But The management of irrigation, including scheduling and leaching percentage, as well as artificial drainage, can influence salt distribution and buildup, leaching, water-use efficiency and nutrient-use efficiency, all of which can prevent or lessen the consequences of salinity in soil and water (Machado & Serralheiro, 2017).
+Results illustrated in Table 8 indicate that a huge majority (91.3%) of the respondents highly involved in weeding practice while 58.8% were moderately involved in thinning practice.
+Simultaneously, 88.8% and 60.0% of the farmers were not involved in intercultural practices of mulching and flushing of top soil with water.
+However, management of irrigation, including scheduling and leaching percentage, as well as artificial drainage, can influence salt distribution and buildup, leaching, water-use efficiency and nutrient-use efficiency, all of which can prevent or lessen the consequences of salinity in soil and water (Machado & Serralheiro, 2017).

 Table 8.
 Distribution of the respondents based on their intercultural practices